wweiradio/mobile-position-ios/README.md

 The `sucessHandler` give you an `NSTimerInterval serverTime` variable.
 This allows you to synchronize your application with the server. *You should always use `serverTime` to synchronize your app with the server.* It's not required but it's the way for you to be sure that dates within your user application are synchronized with the server. `serverTime` contain the server Unix Timestamp which you can turn into an NSDate using the `timeIntervalSince1970:` method if needed.

-Once your PPrYvApiClient has been started, you can use it to send and retrieve events by calling it whenever you need to within your application using `[PPrYvApiClient sharedClient]`
+Once your PPrYvApiClient has been started, you can use it to send and retrieve events by calling it whenever you need it within your application using `[PPrYvApiClient sharedClient]`

 **Location Events**